The workflow management ecosystem is heating up in popularity, and developers are starting to ask themselves which solution is the best for them.

 Clusters require multiple applications and infrastructure running altogether, which could make it difficult to set up, configure and manage.

-To learn more about Cadence and the benefits it can provide your organisation
+Learn more about Cadence and the benefits it can provide your organisation

 Cadence has an architecture in a similar vein to Airflow, it requires various different applications working in unison to complete the whole picture.